Treatment for Oropharyngeal Cancer: Investigating Ways to Do Less Harm

 Even so, he is among those who believe that less treatment can produce cures—at least in the appropriate patients.
 He believes that, based on the data from the ECOG 3311 trial, robotic surgery alone or with lower doses of radiation is suitable for some low-risk patients.
 However, he stressed, the surgeon should have lots of experience with TORS.

-Dr. Chera agreed, noting that, for many patients, he routinely gives less radiation than the traditional standard.
+Dr. Chera said the same is happening at his institution, where many patients he treats are routinely given less radiation than the traditional standard.

 “This is where reasonable people can disagree.
 I’m comfortable treating patients [outside of a clinical trial] with less radiation,” he said.
 “We’ve seen the outcomes with it.
 I already know this works.”